TOURISM

 Vietnam: Cable car for the island airport

-A cable car could be built on the Vietnamese island Con Dao, connecting the airport to the town center.
+A cable car could be built on the Vietnamese island of Con Son, connecting the airport with the town center of Con Dao.
 The island is expecting a significant increase in tourism – authorities fear that the existing road will not be able to handle the traffic and are considering a cable car.
 Here are the details of the project.

 Ujjain: urban cable car to the temple